davidcsterratt/KappaNEURON/doc/INSTALL.md

 KappaNEURON Installation
 ========================

-1. Install NEURON with python2.7 - see [INSTALL-neuron](./INSTALL-neuron) for details
+1. Install NEURON from the trunk of its mercurial repository 2014-09-23 with python2.7.
+The script [INSTALL-neuron](./INSTALL-neuron) for will do this on Ubuntu 14.04:

+        ./INSTALL-neuron
+        ls

+   By default the script installs NEURON in `$HOME/nrn/trunk-2014-09-23/nrn/`.
+The script also installs required packages for installation of NEURON and for KappaNEURON.
+The script ends by suggesting a change to the `$PYTHONPATH` environment variable, e.g.:

+        export PYTHONPATH=$HOME/nrn/trunk-2014-09-23/nrn/lib/python/:$PYTHONPATH

+   This should be added to your shell configuration, e.g. `~/.profile` or `~/.bash_profile`.

-2. Get latest version of NEURON-compatible SpatialKappa:
+2. Get the latest version of NEURON-compatible SpatialKappa:

         git clone https://github.com/davidcsterratt/SpatialKappa